-Query History search works particularly well if you have given your queries titles and descriptions.
-This adds additional human context and makes it easier to find a specific query.
+Query History search works particularly well if your queries have detailed names and descriptions.
+This practice adds additional human context and makes it easier to find a specific query.

-Use these prefixes to restrict your search to specific users and timeframes, each prefix can only be used once in a search:
+Use these prefixes to restrict your search to specific users, timeframes, and datasets.
+Each prefix can only be used once in a search.

 |user:me||search your query history||user:me|

 |user:email||search by user (only account email is supported at this time)||user:firstname.lastname@example.org|

 |after:yyyy-mm-dd||only show results after this date||after:2022-03-13|

 |dataset:slug*||only show results from the dataset identified by the slug*||dataset:potato|